Configuring for Performance and Resilience

 Issues with third-party products and their interactions are beyond the scope of this documentation and Synergy/DE Developer Support.
 A common example of this is operating system virtualization, where Synergy/DE is supported on the operating system, and the virtualization software acts as a hardware layer.
 We recommend that you maintain support contracts with third-party product vendors (e.g., operating system and virtualization software vendors) for assistance with these issues.

 Systems for Synergy applications can be configured in a number of ways: stand-alone (monolithic) systems, virtualized systems, and client/server configurations with data and/or processing on a server.
 A correctly configured stand-alone system with sufficient resources provides the best performance for Synergy applications.
-Such systems are very fast and adding a hot standby makes them resilient.
-(See Configuring for resiliency.)
+Such systems are very fast, and adding a hot standby makes them resilient.
+(See Configuring for resilience.)
 We recommend that Synergy applications use a stand-alone system when possible.
 If you find that your applications are pushing the system’s limits (too many users, intensive end-of-year processing, etc.), improve the stand-alone system, if possible, before considering moving data or processing out to the network.

 General performance recommendations